valkey-io/valkey-doc/commands/expire.md

 time 2000 seconds in the future, the key will be expired immediately, instead of lasting for 1000 seconds.

-## How Redis expires keys
+## How Valkey expires keys

-Redis keys are expired in two ways: a passive way, and an active way.
+Valkey keys are expired in two ways: a passive way, and an active way.

 A key is passively expired simply when some client tries to access it, and the key is found to be timed out.

 Of course this is not enough as there are expired keys that will never be accessed again.
-These keys should be expired anyway, so periodically Redis tests a few keys at random among keys with an expire set.
+These keys should be expired anyway, so periodically Valkey tests a few keys at random among keys with an expire set.
 All the keys that are already expired are deleted from the keyspace.

-Specifically this is what Redis does 10 times per second:
+Specifically this is what Valkey does 10 times per second:

 1. Test 20 random keys from the set of keys with an associated expire.
 2. Delete all the keys found expired.